bharath-blazecode/luna-turbopi-intelligent-robot/docs/contribution-statement.md

 ## A Note on This Repository

-This repository is not a copy of the original university submission.
-It is a cleaned and restructured portfolio version intended to demonstrate technical learning and project experience.
+This repository presents the project as a portfolio case study.
+The source code has been reviewed and documented in greater depth than the original implementation.
+The original assessment document and submission materials are not included.